 Butte Sink Mitigation Bank Salmonid and Floodplain Habitat Restoration

 The Butte Sink Mitigation Bank is an approximately 310-acre property in Colusa County, California along Butte Creek, which supports the largest wild population of Central Valley spring-run Chinook salmon (Oncorhynchus tshawytscha).
 WRA has led the bank entitlement and permitting process to restore existing rice fields to a dynamic forested floodplain mosaic.
-This process has included the development of the Bank Enabling Instrument and all associated exhibits, which include interim and long-term management plans, restoration designs, and performance monitoring and standards.
+This process has included the development the restoration designs, hydraulic modeling, interim and long-term management plans, crediting approaches, service areas, and performance monitoring and standards.

 More normative flood frequencies and drainage will be established by removing and/or notching existing agricultural berms, removing culverts, and re-routing portions of an irrigation canal outside of the project site.
 By increasing floodplain connectivity and drainage across the site, fish stranding will be minimized, and the extent and frequency of suitable juvenile salmonid rearing habitat will increase.
 Habitat for juvenile salmonids will also be improved by installing debris racks within flow paths on site, which will trap vegetative and woody debris that provide important structure for hiding from predators, shading, and velocity breaks.
 Flood waters and deposited sediment will create suitable germination habitat to recruit early successional native floodplain species, such as willows and cottonwoods, as well bring in seeds and propagules.
-Natural recruitment will be complimented by active planting of live stakes across portions of the site.
+Natural recruitment will be complimented by active planting of native species across portions of the site.

 - Floodplain Riparian Rehabilitation

 - Perennial River Preservation